occopus/docs/sphinx/source/user/createinfra.rst

   ``type: chef``
     Selects chef as config manager.
   ``endpoint``
-    The endpoint (url) of the chef server containing the recepies.
+    The endpoint (url) of the chef server containing the recipes.
   ``run_list``
-    The list of recepies to be executed by chef on the node after startup.
+    The list of recipes to be executed by chef on the node after startup.

 .. _userdefinitionhealthchecksection: